camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 }
 ```

-If we want to deploy some processes right before the final startup of our application (provided as extension for `IHost` and `IServiceProvider`) we create a deployment as follows:
+If we want to deploy some processes right before the final startup of our application we create a deployment using the extension for `IHost` or `IServiceProvider` as follows:

 ```csharp
 var app = builder.Build();